snosratiershad/aioavasho/README.md

 # aioavasho
-Python async client of Avasho API, TextToSpeach service of isahab.ir
+Python async client of Avasho API, TextToSpeech service of isahab.ir

 Note: This is not an official client of Avasho or Sahab